koros99/HairSalon/README.md

 user=# \q

 ```
+* Change username and password in the DB.java and DatabaseRule.java files according to your psql username and password.
 * Go to the project directory on the terminal and run `gradle run`
 * Open your website on `localhost:4567` to view the website.
 * The live website can be found at [Hair Salon](https://theehairsalon.herokuapp.com/)